New Forest break in Hampshire October 2007 - page 1

 |

-After some refreshments in the castle café, it was time to head back the
+After some welcome refreshment in the cosy castle café, it was time to

 |